A bordered HF- algebra for the torus: Weighted A-infinity algebras and modules

 A weighted $\Ainf$ algebra structure on $A$ associates a map

 to a weighted tree $T$ with $n$ inputs.
 Specifically, the operation $\mu^w_n$ specifies the action of the $n$ input corolla (planar graph with one internal vertex) with weight $w$, $\wcorolla{w}{n}$; actions of more complicated trees are obtained from these actions by suitable compositions.
+In particular, the valence-1 internal vertices correspond to operations of the form $\mu_0^w$.

 If $S$ and $T$ are two rooted, planar, weighted trees, and $i$ is some input to $S$, let $S\circ_i T$ denote the rooted, planar, weighted tree obtained by joining the output to $T$ to the $i^{\th}$ input to $S$.
 The weighted $\Ainf$ relation can now be phrased as the identities (indexed by pairs of non-negative integers $w$ and $n$)